 Besides seabirds, all marine organisms have the capacity of shifting the location of plastic particles through ingestion and defecation.
-The influence of this process in the distribution of plastic in the ocean will certainly depend on the amount ingested, population size but will be especially relevant when the ingestion and defecation happen in different compartments (i.e feeding at sea and defecating on land) or different locations within the same compartment (feeding in surface waters and defecating at depth).
+The influence of this process in the distribution of plastic in the ocean will certainly depend on the amount ingested, population size but will be especially relevant when the ingestion and defecation happen in different compartments (i.e., feeding at sea and defecating on land) or different locations within the same compartment (feeding in surface waters and defecating at depth).
 The ingestion of plastic particles by zooplankton (Cole et al., 2016) and mesopelagic fish (Wieczorek et al., 2018) would be such an example as both are known to migrate tens to hundreds of meters within the water column to feed at the surface during the night and avoid predation at depth during the day.
 Diel migration of large populations of plankton and mesopelagic fish is known to influence the carbon cycling in the ocean by exporting carbon from surface to deeper waters through this mechanism (biological pump) and an analogous process could certainly affect plastic particle distribution in the water column.
-Further when plastic is released at depth it would be packaged in faecal pellets that would certainly behave differently than the individual particle in the water column further impacting its ultimate fate.
+Further when plastic is released at depth it would be packaged in faecal pellets that would certainly behave differently from the individual particle in the water column further impacting its ultimate fate.
 While this is a process that has implications for the global ocean its role in highly productive waters of the Arctic, like the Barents Sea, in which surface plastic concentration is high needs to be considered.

 Socioeconomic impacts

 [The socioeconomic impacts of marine plastic pollution in the Arctic region will be considered in a qualitative conceptual way and by documenting any instances of impacts on maritime activities and the communities relying on those activities.
 This will include traditional subsistence foods provisioning for Arctic indigenous communities (i.e., whaling, marine mammal harvesting and hunting, waterfowl, shorebird and seabird hunting), commercial and subsistence fishing, aquaculture, shipping and coastal/ cruise tourism.
-Impacts on the well-being (health and economic) of the Arctic communities connected to these activities will also be documented where possible.Bråte et al. (2017) briefly described societal and economic impacts associated with marine plastic pollution in Nordic waters which are analogous with impacts in the Arctic.
-These impacts will be mainly linked to the economic sectors using the Arctic marine ecosystems, namely the fishing and aquaculture, shipping and tourism and recreation sectors also highlighted as the main impacted sectors by Newman et al. (2015).
-To date there is no economic assessment to estimate the costs in these sectors.
+Impacts on the well-being (health and economic) of the Arctic communities connected to these activities will also be documented where possible.]

+Bråte et al. (2017) briefly described the societal and economic impacts associated with marine plastic pollution in Nordic waters which are analogous to impacts in the Arctic.
+These impacts are mainly linked to the economic sectors using the Arctic marine ecosystems, namely the fishing and aquaculture, shipping, and tourism and recreation sectors also highlighted as the main impacted sectors in a global study by Newman et al. (2015).
+To date there is no economic assessment to estimate the costs of plastic pollution to these sectors.

 Fishing and aquaculture can be impacted through different pathways.
 These include reduced quality, the perception of reduced quality, or uncertainty on the quality of fish products that may lead to a shift of consumer habits away from seafood (GESAMP, 2016).
-Also, there could be an impact associated to reduced quantity of fish products due to changes in the stocks of commercial species due to direct impact by ingestion or entanglement to the population of these species or the species further down in the food web they rely upon.
-These impacts associated to reduced quantity of seafood products will be only confirmed or discarded when enough information of the true ecological impacts, i.e at the population, assemblage or ecosystem level, are confirmed.
+Also, an associated impact could be the reduced quantity of fish products due to changes in the stocks of commercial species as a result of direct impacts from ingestion or entanglement on populations of these species or the species upon which they rely.
+These associated impacts can only be determined when enough information of the true ecological impacts, i.e., at the population, assemblage or ecosystem level, are confirmed.
 Additionally, there could be impacts associated to reduced landings of seafood due to entanglement of marine debris with fishing gear or with fishing boats.